G-Core/terraform-provider-gcore/docs/resources/lblistener.md

 - `connection_limit` (Number) Number of simultaneous connections for this listener, between 1 and 1,000,000.
 - `insert_x_forwarded` (Boolean) Insert X-Forwarded headers for 'HTTP', 'HTTPS', 'TERMINATED_HTTPS' protocols.
 - `project_id` (Number) ID of the desired project to create load balancer listener in.
+Alternative for `project_name`.
+One of them should be specified.
 - `project_name` (String) Name of the desired project to create load balancer listener in.
+Alternative for `project_id`.
+One of them should be specified.
 - `region_id` (Number) ID of the desired region to create load balancer listener in.
+Alternative for `region_name`.
+One of them should be specified.
 - `region_name` (String) Name of the desired region to create load balancer listener in.
+Alternative for `region_id`.
+One of them should be specified.
 - `secret_id` (String) Secret ID to use with 'TERMINATED_HTTPS' protocol.
 - `sni_secret_id` (List of String) List of additional Secret IDs to use with 'TERMINATED_HTTPS' protocol.
 - `timeout_client_data` (Number) Frontend client inactivity timeout in milliseconds.